psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178729716-d379f66d-3f25-4507-bf53-1a4cbe9881ae.png)

-*Figure 88: Line plot to display the Rabbit total population as per the regions of Nepal.*
+*Figure: Line plot to display the Rabbit total population as per the regions of Nepal.*

 The above line plot is extracted and plotted on basis of total rabbit